Your glutes (otherwise known as your buttocks) are key muscles when it comes to running performance.

 It also describes how glute weakness has been implicated in numerous injuries, including anterior knee pain, lower back pain, hamstring strains and ankle sprains.

-Here are the best glute strength exercises for runners.
+7 of the best glute strength exercises for runners

 This is probably one of the simplest glute exercises out there when it comes to warming up before a run.
 Just because it’s simple, doesn’t mean it’s not effective.